VladiMihaylenko/POSInputStreamLibraryExtension/README.md

-NSInputStream for ALAsset
+NSInputStream for NSFileHandle, ALAsset. (also any other kind of data source)
 =========================

-POSInputStreamLibrary contains `NSInputStream` implementation which uses `ALAsset` as its data source.
-The main features of `POSBlobInputStream` are the following:
+POSInputStreamLibraryExtension contains `NSInputStream` implementation which uses `NSFileHandle`and `ALAsset` as its data source.
+The main features of `POSInputStreamLibraryExtension` are the following:

 - Synchronous and asynchronous working modes.
-- Autorefresh after `ALAsset` invalidation.
+- Autorefresh after object invalidation.
-- Smart caching of `ALAsset` while reading its data.
+- Smart caching of file while reading its data.
 - Using `NSStreamFileCurrentOffsetKey` property for read offset specification.

 The category for `NSInputStream` defines initializers for the most common cases: